apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Setting to ``0`` effectively disables 0-RTT.

+   If you use BoringSSL, setting a value grater than 0 enables early data but the value won't be used to limit the maximum amount of early data.

 .. ts:cv:: CONFIG proxy.config.ssl.server.allow_early_data_params INT 0

    Set to ``1`` to allow HTTP parameters on early data requests.